-The Proposal for a Regulation establishing the European Union Single Window Environment for Customs and amending Regulation (EU) No 952/2013 specified that the Commission shall be a joint controller within the meaning of Article 28(1) EUDPR and customs authorities and partner competent authorities shall be joint controllers within the meaning of Article 26(1) GDPR.
+The Proposal for a Regulation establishing the European Union Single Window Environment for Customs and amending Regulation (EU) No 952/2013 specified that the Commission was a joint controller within the meaning of Article 28(1) of the EUDPR and customs authorities and partner competent authorities were joint controllers within the meaning of Article 26(1) of the GDPR.
 The EDPS welcomed that Article 7(3) of the Proposal provided for a minimum list of responsibilities by the joint controllers to ensure that the joint processing is compliant and that implementing acts would provide for a joint controllership arrangement.

-- 26. Additional recommendations concerning the elements to be addressed by the joint controller arrangement (e.g. handling of requests and informing data subjects, management of security incidents...) can be found in the EDPS and EDPB guidelines. - 27.
-If the Basic Act itself does not provide for a comprehensive arrangement, an empowering provision (i.e. a provision of the Basic Act empowering the European Commission to adopt implementing or delegated Acts) may be useful.
+- 31. Additional recommendations concerning the elements to be addressed by the joint controller arrangement (e.g. handling of requests and informing data subjects, management of security incidents...) can be found in the applicable EDPS and EDPB guidelines. - 32.
+If the basic act itself does not provide for a comprehensive arrangement, an empowering provision (i.e. a provision of the basic act empowering the European Commission to adopt implementing or delegated acts) may be useful.